SteveBeeblebrox/SHML/README.md

 A CLI Tool is in the works.

-***SHML blocks most forms of script injection; however, older browsers that allow the use of the JavaScript protocol within the CSS url function pose a risk.
+***SHML blocks most forms of script injection; however, older browsers may stil have vulnerabilities.
 If security is important, use a dedicated sanitizer on the output from SHML before writing it to a document.***

-***Version 1.3.1 contains security fixes.
-Update recommend!***

 **This README is out of date, changes coming soon!**
 <!--